smallwerke/bioUtils/README.md

 values based off of the housekeeping gene and control group that is specified.

+Typically the missing (Undtermined) values will be replaced by their group mean for calculation purposes in the RQdeltaCT script in order for most of the features to function.
+This can be misleading when loading the data into a figure in R or Prism or whatever that displays all individual data points.
+Setting them to NA is an option when calculating the relative expression values.

+If you supply an optional argument containing your initial CT values as loaded by RQdeltaCT then all results that had an ***Undetermined*** value will be set to ‘NA’ in a separate RE tibble in the return data for easier loading into R.

-A tibble containing two lists and three tibbles is returned.
+A tibble containing two lists and three to four tibbles is returned.